crsohr/react-router-dom-search-params/README.md

 return <ParamLink to="/browse" params={{shop: 'apples'}}>Browse Apples</ParamLink>;
 ```

+## Quality

+This package is tested with `jest` and has full 100% coverage.
+It's a small package so it shouldn't break.

+If you want to submit a PR, please make sure that it still passes ESLint (`npm run lint`)
+and that all tests passes (`npm run test`).

 ## Issues

 Please report an issue on the project if you have any questions or comments.